opalesc3/LMAuploader/README.md

 These scripts were written to upload Animal Collective bootlegs only, though they may be one day updated to be able to upload things to LMA for any band.
 # Bugs
-If you encounter bugs or errors please take a screenshot and describe the issue on Discord.
+If you encounter bugs or errors please report an issue or if you are on the Collection of Animals server, take a screenshot and describe the issue on Discord.
 Thank you!
 # TODO
 Create version that works on Windows.